-- 20. Plaintiff Boulder County, a subdivision of the State of Colorado, is a body corporate and politic in the State of Colorado empowered to sue and be sued.
-It lies in north central Colorado, on the eastern slopes of the Rocky Mountains in the Front Range Urban Corridor, encompassing 753 square miles. - 21.
+- 18. Plaintiff Boulder County, a subdivision of the State of Colorado, is a body corporate and politic in the State of Colorado empowered to sue and be sued.
+It lies in north central Colorado, on the eastern slopes of the Rocky Mountains in the Front Range Urban Corridor, encompassing 753 square miles. - 19.
 Land within the County contains sub-alpine and alpine ecosystems and a shrinking glacier.
-The County's west contains forests, slopes, mountain communities and canyons, which hold creeks that bring water to the cities, high plains, grasslands and farmlands of the County's east. - 22.
-The County is home to roughly 319,000 people, and includes both unincorporated areas the rural, mountainous and plains communities and incorporated towns and cities, including Plaintiff City of Boulder. - 23.
-Boulder County has long held a commitment to stewardship of the land, environment and community.
-The eastern plains are rich in agricultural farmland, lakes and rolling pastures filled with distinctly defined cities and communities, while the foothills and mountains to the west feature prominent rock formations, forests and high-altitude valleys and sweeping vistas.
-Preserving the County's future in a way that maintains its agricultural landscape, character and unique way of life is a top priority for County residents. - 24.
-As a governmental entity, Boulder County takes its stewardship responsibilities to heart and works daily to further the County's long-term vision for well-planned urban development, economic vitality and the preservation of its rural and mountain communities. - 25.
-In its unincorporated areas, Boulder County owns and/or maintains hundreds of miles of paved and unpaved roads, over 80 major bridges, hundreds of large culverts and smaller bridges/access points, as well as thousands of small culverts.
+The County's west contains forests, slopes, mountain communities and canyons, which hold creeks that bring water to the cities, high plains, grasslands and farmlands of the County's east. - 20.
+The County is home to roughly 319,000 people, and includes both unincorporated areas the rural, mountainous and plains communities and incorporated towns and cities, including Plaintiff City of Boulder.